2012 United States state legislative elections: Alaska

 Most of the seats of the Alaska Senate and all of the seats of the Alaska House of Representatives were up for election in 2012.
-Republicans won control of the Senate from a Democratic-led coalition of Democrats, Republicans, and independents, while maintaining control of the Alaska House of Representatives.
+Republicans won control of the Senate from a Democratic-led coalition, while maintaining control of the Alaska House of Representatives.

 Arizona

 All of the seats of the Arizona Senate and the Arizona House of Representatives were up for election in 2012.
 Republicans maintained a government trifecta with control of the governorship and both state legislative chambers.

 Arkansas

 All of the seats of the Arkansas Senate and all of the seats of the Arkansas House of Representatives were up for election in 2012.
 Republicans won control of both chambers for the first time since Reconstruction, thereby ending a government trifecta.
+The Green Party won one seat in the House because a judge had ordered all votes for the candidate's opponent not be counted, due to a felony conviction for election fraud.

 California

 Half of the seats of the California State Senate and all of the seats of the California State Assembly were up for election in 2012.
 Democrats held control of both chambers, maintaining a government trifecta.